 Picking up cats

 Children under the age of around 6 should not pick up a cat and walk around with him.
-The average cat weighs 5kg, which is a lot to a child.
+The average cat weighs 5kg, which is a lot for a child.
 If they want to hold a cat, they should do so when they are sitting down on the sofa.

 A lot of cats don’t mind where they are stroked, any attention is good attention, other cats can be a little sensitive, particularly around the belly.
 As the parents, it is up to you to gauge your cat’s tolerance and guide your children.
 Most cats love to be stroked on the head, between the ears and they love to be scratched on the back, just near the base of the tail.